 South Jersey Legal Ethics Lawyers

 Lawyers must adhere to a strict code of ethics when practicing law.
 Ethics codes may vary slightly between states, but the basic principles are the same for lawyers acting in an official capacity.
 As the law has continued to grow and evolve, the guidelines governing legal ethical behavior have gotten more and more complex, and a lawyer can find themselves the subject of a legal malpractice suit if they fail to abide by them.
-The South Jersey legal ethics team at the Law Offices of Agre & St. John want all lawyers to understand both their rights and responsibilities as legal professionals.
+The South Jersey legal ethics team at Agre & St. John want all lawyers to understand both their rights and responsibilities as legal professionals.

 When Lawyers Fail to Follow Legal Ethics Codes